radiant-rstats/radiant.basics/inst/app/tools/help/cross_tabs.md

 The (Pearson) chi-squared test evaluates if we can reject the null-hypothesis that the two variables are independent.
 It does so by comparing the observed frequencies (i.e., what we actually see in the data) to the expected frequencies (i.e., what we would expect to see if the two variables were independent).
 If there are big differences between the table of expected and observed frequencies the chi-square value will be _large_.
 The chi-square value for each cell is calculated as `(o - e)^2 / e`, where `o` is the observed frequency in a cell and `e` is the expected frequency in that cell if the null hypothesis holds.
 These values can be shown by clicking the `Chi-squared` check box.
 The overall chi-square value is obtained by summing across all cells, i.e., it is the sum of the values shown in the _Contribution to chi-square_ table.

 In order to determine if the chi-square value can be considered _large_ we first determine the degrees of freedom (df).
 In particular: df = (# rows - 1) x (# columns - 1).
 In a 2x2 table, we have (2-1) x (2-1) = 1 df.
-The output in the Summary tab shows the value of the chi-square statistic, the associated df, and the p-value associated with the test.
+The output in the _Summary_ tab shows the value of the chi-square statistic, the associated df, and the p.value associated with the test.
 We also see the contribution from each cells to the overall chi-square statistic.

 Remember to check the expected values: All expected frequencies are larger than 5 therefore the p.value for the chi-square statistic is unlikely to be biased.
-As usual we reject the null-hypothesis when the p-value is smaller 0.05.
-Since our p-value is very small (< .001) we can reject the null-hypothesis (i.e., the data suggest there is an association between newspaper readership and income).
+As usual we reject the null-hypothesis when the p.value is smaller 0.05.
+Since our p.value is very small (< .001) we can reject the null-hypothesis (i.e., the data suggest there is an association between newspaper readership and income).

 We can use the provided p.value associated with the Chi-squared value of 187.783 to evaluate the null hypothesis.
 However, we can also calculate the critical Chi-squared value using the probability calculator.
 As we can see from the output below that value is 3.841 if we choose a 95% confidence level.
 Because the calculated Chi-square value is larger than the critical value (187.783 > 3.841) we reject null hypothesis that `Income` and `Newspaper` are independent.